 Description: This course introduces students to the concepts and issues related to diverse learners in today's contemporary schools (TL-12).
 Topics include teaching as a profession and career, historical and philosophical foundations of the American education system, contemporary educational issues, California's Common Core Contents standards and frameworks, and teacher performance standards.
 In addition to class time, the course requires a minimum of 60 hours of structured fieldwork in a Head Start-8th grade public school setting.
-This class will be articulated with approved post-secondary institution (UC, CSU, C-ID, EDUC 200)

-Engineering Design and Development (PLTW) Course # 571000
+Engineering Design & Development (PLTW) Course #: 571000